nwesterhausen/valheim-discordconnector/docs/bot-commands.md

 ### Possible Responses

 For all commands, the following responses are possible.
-Every non-error response will include the version of Valheim Discord Connector that responded to your command.
+Every response will include the version of Valheim Discord Connector that responded to your command.

 === "200"